 St. John’s College, Santa Fe, is currently accepting applications for faculty appointments that would begin in August 2023.
 Each year, we anticipate making a number of appointments to our tenure-track faculty.
 We are also accepting applications for 1-to-2-year Teaching Fellowships.
 See below for deadlines and application procedures.

 At St. John’s, the teaching members of the faculty are called tutors.
 The title professor is avoided to signify that it is not the chief role of the tutors to expound doctrines in their field of expertise.
 Instead, learning is a cooperative enterprise carried out in small groups with persons at different stages of learning working together.
-All participants in a class are expected to prepare for their discussion by studying the text that is the principal teacher of the class it might be Plato or Newton or Jane Austen or one of the other authors who wrote from the high point of their learning.
+All participants in a class are expected to prepare for their discussion by studying the text that is the principal teacher of the class, which might be a work from Plato, Newton, Jane Austen or one of the other authors who wrote from the high point of their learning.

 What then is the role of the reading and talking teachers, the tutors?
 First of all, they should be good questioners, able to raise important issues that will engage the intellectual and imaginative powers of their students.
 Next, they must be good listeners, able to determine the difficulties of their students and to help them to reformulate their observations and examine their opinions.
 The tutors should be ready to supply helpful examples and to encourage students to examine the implications of their first attempts at understanding.
 In summary, the role of the tutors is to question, to listen and to help.
 The help might take the form of translation, experimentation, demonstration or explanation, but first of all the tutor will call on the students to try to help themselves.